Carolin Ott

 Carolin Ott is a senior associate solicitor in the human rights department.

-Carolin is a Senior Associate Solicitor in the Human Rights department.
-She is a dual qualified lawyer, admitted as a Solicitor in England & Wales and as an Attorney to the New York State Bar.
-She has experience working on both domestic and international human rights law cases.
+Carolin is a dual qualified lawyer, admitted as a solicitor in England & Wales and as an attorney to the New York State Bar.
+She has experience working on domestic and international human rights law cases.

 Legal expertise

-Carolin’s work focuses on judicial review challenges and claims under the Human Rights Act 1998.
+Her work currently focuses on judicial review challenges and claims under the Human Rights Act 1998, with a particular emphasis on discrimination.
 Her cases include a broad range of challenges to public bodies, including in the context of social welfare, immigration and national security.
-Carolin also represents Core Participants in the UK Covid-19 Inquiry.

 Significant cases she has worked on include:

-- Rights Watch (UK) v Secretary of State for the Home Department – a judicial review of the appointment of Lord Carlile of Berriew as independent reviewer of the controversial Prevent strategy and the terms of reference set brought on behalf of Rights Watch (UK).
-The Home Secretary conceded the case, withdrew the appointment of Lord Carlile and reconsidered the terms of reference.
+- Rights Watch (UK) v Secretary of State for the Home Department – a challenge to the appointment of Lord Carlile of Berriew as independent reviewer of the controversial Prevent strategy and the terms of reference set for the review brought on behalf of Rights Watch (UK).
+The Home Secretary conceded the case, withdrew the appointment of Lord Carlile and reconsidered the terms of reference for the review.

-- R (Coughlan) v Minister for the Cabinet Office - representing Essex resident Neil Coughlan in his Supreme Court appeal testing the legality of the government’s intention to run pilots in local elections, as part of a broader plan to introduce a requirement to show identification to vote.
+- R (Coughlan) v Minister for the Cabinet Office - representing Essex resident Neil Coughlan in his ongoing challenge that tests the legality of the government’s intention to run pilots in local elections, as part of a broader plan to introduce a requirement to show identification to vote.

 News and blogs